lando/lando/docs/config/services.md

 Our services layer is an abstraction on top of the [Docker compose v3 file format](https://docs.docker.com/compose/compose-file/).
 Specifically, Lando will translate the configuration you specify for each service into relevant docker compose files and execute them at runtime.
 This gives you a lot of power to hypertune your services at the docker compose level.
 You can pass docker compose config into each service using the `overrides` key.

-Here is an example of an overriden apache service that uses a custom image and injects some additional envvars.
+Here is an example of an overriden apache service that uses a custom image and injects some additional environment variables.

 ```yml
 services: